 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Fluocinonide cream may be harmful if swallowed.Proper storage of fluocinonide cream:
+Symptoms may include increased thirst or urination; muscle weakness; unusual weight gain, especially in the face.Proper storage of fluocinonide cream:

 - If you have any questions about fluocinonide cream, please talk with your doctor, pharmacist, or other health care provider.

 - Fluocinonide cream is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.